-Yes No C15 Are first-time, first-year students accepted for terms other than the fall? Х C16 Notification to applicants of admission decision sent (fill in one only, ) X On a rolling basis beginning By (date): Other: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified d thereafter Deadline for housing deposit (MMD Jun 1 Amount of housing deposit: \$150 Refundable if student does not enroll?
-X Yes, in full Yes, in part No C18 Deferred admission Yes No Does your institution allow students to postpone enrollment after admission?
-X 110 If yes, maximum period of postponeme1 Semester C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? Х C20 Common Application: Question removed from CDS.
-(Initiated during 2 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? Х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: 000 Early action U22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х
+Yes No C15 Are first-time, first-year students accepted for terms other than X C16 Notification to applicants of admission decision sent (fill in one only,) X On a rolling basis beginning (date): By (date): Other: C17 Reply policy for admitted applicants (fill in one only) X Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified d thereafter Deadline for housing deposit (MMDD): Amount of housing deposit: Refundable if student does not enroll?
+Yes, in full Yes, in part No C18 Deferred admission Voc No Does your institution allow students to postpone enrollment after If yes, maximum period of postponeme Yes X INO 1-Sep C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, Yes No X C20 Common Application: Question removed from CDS.
+(Initiated during 2 006-2007 cycle) , , C21-C22: Early Decision and Early Action Plans C21 Early Decision Yes No Does your institution offer an early decision plan (an admission plan If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date X For the Fall 2021 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: